 Which are the best private sick pay schemes?

-9 min Read Published: 18 Jan 2024
+9 min Read Published: 08 Oct 2024

 1 minute summary - Best private sick pay schemes

-• Sick pay is a type of benefit that is paid if you are unable to work due to illness, accident or an injury.
-You may qualify for sick pay via the government, through your employer or you may even get paid a benefit through your own private sick pay policy
+• Sick pay is a type of benefit that is paid to you if you are unable to work due to illness, accident or an injury.

-• Statutory Sick Pay (SSP) for the current tax year (2023/24) is £109.40 per week and can be claimed for up to 28 weeks
+• Statutory Sick Pay (SSP) for the current tax year (2024/25) is £116.75 per week and can be claimed for up to 28 weeks.

-• An Income Protection policy is a type of private sick pay scheme that can be paid in addition to government benefits such as SSP if you are unable to work through accident, illness or injury
+• An Income Protection policy is a type of private sick pay scheme that can be paid in addition to government benefits such as SSP if you are unable to work through accident, illness or injury.

 • Speak to an independent specialist* for a FREE private sick pay insurance quote with no obligation to take things further.